dotnet/runtime/NewWorkflowDocs/building/building-coreclr.md

 ### Extra Flags

-You can pass some extra compiler/linker flags to the CoreCLR build.
-Set the `EXTRA_CFLAGS`, `EXTRA_CXXFLAGS`, and `EXTRA_LDFLAGS` as you see fit.
+You can also pass some extra compiler/linker flags to the CoreCLR build.
+Set the `EXTRA_CFLAGS`, `EXTRA_CXXFLAGS`, and `EXTRA_LDFLAGS` as you see fit for this purpose.
 The build script will consume them and then set the environment variables that will ultimately affect your build (i.e. those same ones without the `EXTRA_` prefix).
 Don't set the final ones directly yourself, as that is known to lead to potential failures in configure-time tests.

 ### Native ARM64 Building on Windows

-Currently, the runtime repo supports build CoreCLR directly on Windows ARM64 without the need to cross-compile, albeit it is still in an experimental phase.
-To do this, you need to install all the requirements outlined in the [Windows Requirements doc](/docs/workflow/requirements/windows-requirements.md), as well ass the ARM64 build tools and Windows SDK for Visual Studio.
+Currently, the runtime repo supports building CoreCLR directly on Windows ARM64 without the need to cross-compile, albeit it is still in an experimental phase.
+To do this, you need to the ARM64 build tools and Windows SDK for Visual Studio, in addition to all the requirements outlined in the [Windows Requirements doc](/docs/workflow/requirements/windows-requirements.md).

 Once those requirements are fulfilled, you have to tell the build script to compile for Arm64 using *MSBuild*. *Ninja* is not yet supported on Arm64 platforms: